 During the nineties, the ethos for indie bands seemed to be to pick a label and stick with it.
 The noughties have seen that flame flicker, with new bands using lesser labels as a stepping-stone to becoming major recording artists, managed by major corporations.

 However, the indie spirit isn’t dead.
 Bands and artists such as Aitch, Chinatown Slalom and Just Mustard have diversified the genre and are blazing their own trails.
 Just like the indie bands of the eighties and nineties, they’re opting for a grass-roots approach to music rather than signing with the label that has the biggest wallet.
 Through them, the indie spirit is very much alive — a descendant of punk, with a more melodic approach.

 Originally, indie artists struggled to find widespread appeal and commercial success.
 This almost niche genre had an ardent group of fans that were proud and protective over their favourite indie bands.

 Fast forward to the third decade of the twenty-first century, and independent music has more than dipped its toe into the mainstream.
 Well-known commercial artists like Taylor Swift have transitioned into indie music with successful collaborations with less mainstream producers like Aaron Dessner from The National.

 Bands like The 1975 and Imagine Dragons have taken over genres like indie-rock and introduced the newer generations to a more accessible form of indie music.
 While, artists like Billie Eilish have become juggernauts of the indie-pop genre, consistently selling out vast arena tours and even winning a record-breaking number of Grammys in 2020.

 Been inspired by the indie bands in our post?
-Check out our collection of high-quality music posters and prints.
+Check out our collection of high-quality music prints.
 Alternatively, let us know in the comments below which of the missing indie artists deserve a mention in our guide to indie music.